How to Rest Effectively...

 Avoidant Rest

-Avoidant rest happens when rest becomes an escape from discomfort, fear of effort, or lack of structure.
+Avoidant rest happens when rest becomes an escape from discomfort, fear of effort, or lack of action.
 It often looks like procrastination, disengagement, or distraction.
 Signs include:

 Increasing avoidance of responsibilities.